-- 1. Documents to verify your Indigenous identity can be uploaded through the UCAN application.
-You are encouraged to include your status or registration number on your application; however, you must also upload a copy of documentation verifying your Indigenous identity (per the Indigenous Admission Process webpage indicated above) via the upload button. - If you would like to send a back-up copy of the documentation, please email a copy of these documents to ucmedapp@ucalgary.ca and cc the Indigenous Health Program (ihprogram@ucalgary.ca by October 3rd, 2023, 4:00 PM MDT. - 3.
-If you would like to verify that your documents meet the guidelines outlined by the Indigenous Admissions Process Documents section of the Indigenous Admissions Process webpage, or if you do not have the listed documentation, please contact CSM's Indigenous Health Program Coordinator at ihprogram@ucalgary.ca prior to the application deadline (October 3rd, 2023).
+- Documents to verify your Indigenous identity can be uploaded through the UCAN application.
+You are encouraged to include your status or registration number on your application; however, you must also upload a copy of documentation verifying your Indigenous identity (per the Indigenous Admission Process webpage indicated above) via the upload button. - If you would like to send a back-up copy of the documentation, please email a copy of these documents to ucmedapp@ucalgary.ca and cc the Indigenous Health Program (ihprogram@ucalgary.ca by October 1st, 2024, 4:00 PM MDT. - 3.
+If you would like to verify that your documents meet the guidelines outlined by the Indigenous Admissions Process Documents section of the Indigenous Admissions Process webpage, or if you do not have the listed documentation, please contact CSM's Indigenous Health Program Coordinator at interstord.com prior to the application deadline (October 1st, 2024).